BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 Now you can use any of the original Bioware NPCs soundsets for your main character.

+### Common sense

+#### Fair fights
+A few opponents in the game basically cheat, or just have unrealistic stats.
+Sometimes it's to prevent you from breaking the plot, sometimes not.
+Anyway, if you know what you're doing - why not?
+This component will allow you to fight them fair and square.
+Currently affects:
+- Arcanis Gath, the thief that insta-kills you on attacking Renal (now you can fight him, he has a normal sword)
+- Borda, the magic merchant cheat in BG1 (100% magic resistance - removed)
+- Malchor Harpell, the Drizzt's friend that imprisons the whole party without a chance of escaping (now you can fight him)
+- Shandalar, the Ulgoth's Beard archmage (90% all resistances, innocent - removed)

 #### Sensible Cloak of Mirroring

 It turns out that the Cloak of Mirroring with BG2 Fixpack protects from area effect spells, which doesn't make much sense.
 And it doesn't protect from Call Lighting, which also is strange.
 This compoment fixes both issues.